MrCCampbell/milestone-project-2/README.md

 - Git committed "Adjusted js for translate api."
 - Compressed images for site.
 - Git committed "Compressed images for site."
+- Fixed issues alerted to by google tools.
+- Git committed "Fixed issues alerted to by google tools."